Data Protection Notice

 The legal basis for our processing is based on article 6(F) GDRP.
 This provides where processing is necessary for the purposes of legitimate interests except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Where photographs are being taken at an event attended by large crowds, it is not possible to obtain the consent of all attendees.
-However, we promote and encourage all sporting organisations to have clear signs around the venue indicating that publicity photos are being taken.
+However, we promote and encourage all sporting organisations to have clear signs around the venue indicating that photos are being taken.
 If we take a photo of any individual who wishes to have the image deleted, we will immediately remove the material from our website and destroy the image.

 We are often engaged by entities to take photographs to promote their brand or product.
 The legal basis for our processing is to comply with our contractual obligations with this third party.
-As part of our contractual arrangement we impose a pre-condition to state that the third party who has commissioned us has obtained clear written consent from the data subject (individual) involved.
-In some cases, we are considered to be a data processor as the image is taken under direction of the direction of another.
+As part of our contractual arrangement we impose a pre-condition to state that the third party who has commissioned us has obtained clear written or verbal consent from the data subject (individual) involved.
+In some cases, we are considered to be a data processor as the image is taken under direction of another.
 Again, if anybody contacts us to request an image to be taken down, it is our policy to do so immediately and advise the contracting party to resolve this issue.

 GDPR recognises the right to the protection of personal data with the right to freedom of expression and information, including processing for journalistic purposes and the purposes of academic, artistic or literary expression.
 Irish legislation provides for exemptions or derogations from GDPR if they are necessary to reconcile the right to the protection of personal data with the freedom of expression and information.
 GPFOTO's endeavours to comply in all manners with GDPR, but given the nature of the business, it may at times need to rely on the derogations provided for this purpose.